johntymuriithi/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la . .. /boot
-file /tmp/iamafile prints the type of the file named iamafile ln -s /bin/ls __ls__ command creates a symbolic links
+file /tmp/iamafile prints the type of the file named iamafile ln -s /bin/ls __ls__ command creates a symbolic links cp -u -n *.html .. this command copies all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.